This page is slightly outdated. There is a new device call A5-V11 which has 32MByte.

 WiFi Bridge (description comming soon ...)

 The Hame MPR-A5 seems to be phased out by Hame.
-The Hame MPR-A15 tend to be the successor -
+The Hame MPR-A15 is the successor.

 the differences are unclear (ordered one from DX - waiting for delivery)